webboty/Dexter-Wiki/Dexter-Networking.md

 https://winscp.net/eng/download.php
 <BR>Or if you want to integrate SFTP support into the Windows Explorer, you might try:<BR>
 http://www.swish-sftp.org
 <BR>Once installed, just go to "Swish" in the address bar and "Add SFTP Connection".
 The [Remmina](https://remmina.org/) SSH client (only available on Linux) includes a file transfer function.
+Be sure to select SFTP as the protocol and change the port to 22.

 If you wish to disable or reconfigure the sftp daemon, see the /etc/ssh folder.
 Note: SFTP is not at all related to FTP.